Last updated:

 How do I search?

-These files are organised into units containing references to multiple buildings.
-Order the whole unit and browse through to find your relevant file.
+These files are organised into boxes containing references to multiple buildings.
+Order the whole box and browse through to find your relevant file.

 About these records

-The Department of Health kept files and plans on public buildings such as community halls, schools, cinemas, theatres and even the Melbourne Cricket Ground.
+The Department of Health (and predecessor agencies) created and maintained files and plans on publicly-accessible non-government buildings such as community halls, private schools, cinemas, theatres and even grandstands at sporting ovals such as the Melbourne Cricket Ground.

-The primary function of these records kept from the 1920s to 1988 was to detail the compliance of these public buildings with health and safety regulations (e.g. number of toilets, fire safety and so on).
+The primary function of these records kept from the 1920s to 1988 was to detail the compliance of these buildings with health and safety regulations (for example, the number of toilets, fire safety and so on).
+The files relate to approvals for the construction of these buildings and/or major changes that were made during this period.

-A 'public building' is regarded as any building used for entertainment, amusement, recreation or education (excluding state schools).
-Other buildings included in this series are hospitals and churches.
+Note: in this context, a 'public building' was regarded as being any building that the public could access for entertainment, amusement, recreation or education (excluding state schools).
+Other buildings included in this series are privately-operated hospitals, circus tents, and churches.

 Next Steps